dfelinto/blender-manual/manual/modeling/modifiers/nodes/mesh/triangulate.rst

    Triangulate Node.

-The *Triangulate* node converts all faces in a mesh (quads and polygons) to triangular faces.
+The *Triangulate* node converts all faces in a mesh (quads and n-gons) to triangular faces.
 It functions the same as the :ref:`Triangulate <bpy.ops.mesh.quads_convert_to_tris>` tool in Edit Mode.